jhasanjay/adx-kafkaConnect-hol/hdi-standalone-nonesp/Module-10.md

 This module covers provisioning an Azure Databricks cluster<br>

-Navigate to portal.azure.com on your browser, to the resource grouop and follow the steps below:<br>
+Navigate to portal.azure.com on your browser, to the resource group and follow the steps below:<br>

 ### 1. Type Azure Databricks and select
 ![CreateStorage01](images/04-databricks-01.png)